accellera-official/cci/msvc10/cci/README.txt

        - 11.0/2012 - "msvc11"
        - 12.0/2013 - "msvc12"
 	   - 14.0/2015 - "msvc14"

-       IMPORTANT NOTE: you will need to manually sync future git updates to msvc10 project files once you've made a copy of this directory!

      - Open the solution file `cci.sln' with your version of MSVC and follow the upgrade instructions.